sansomlab/tenx/README.md

 A collection of python3 pipelines and Rscripts for analysing data generated with the 10x Genomics platform.
 The pipelines are based on 10x's [Cell Ranger pipeline](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/installation) for mapping and quantitation and the [R Seurat package](https://satijalab.org/seurat/) for downstream analysis.

-The piplines are in active development, this is an "alpha" release - use at your own risk!
+The pipelines are in active development, this is an "alpha" release - use at your own risk!

 # installation and dependencies